 The land cultivation pattern in both programme and control villages are almost similar.
 However, the percentage of farmers cultivating land for both consumption and sale are more in case of programme villages in comparison to the control villages.
-In 2012-13; 65% families in programme villages cultivate land for both consumption and sale where in 2013-14, it is increased to 69% which signifies the impact of agriculture interventions in adopting improved technology and practice for better cultivation and production.
+In 2013-14; 69% families in programme villages cultivate land for both consumption and sale where as in 2014-15, it is 54% and more focus was given upon the land used for sale purposes.
+The impact of agriculture interventions was in adopting improved technology and practice for better cultivation and production.

-There is a positive trend over last 4 years that the previous practice of cultivating land for consumption purpose only are gradually shifting towards both consumption and sales purpose.
+There is a positive trend over last 5 years that the previous practice of cultivating land for consumption purpose only are gradually shifting towards both consumption and sales purpose.

-From this year's study it is observed that 96% of the beneficiary households are cultivating land for production of agricultural crops which is same as the previous year.
-However, with the project's investment in developing natural resources, 96% of the beneficiary families are using the irrigation system created by the programme in comparision to 81% of previous year.
+From this year's study it is observed that 92% of the beneficiary households are cultivating land for production of agricultural crops.
+However, with the project's investment in developing natural resources, 86% of the beneficiary families are using the irrigation systems created by the programme.